TV-Rename/Website/_manual/options/preferences-general.md

 _Default:_ _**20%**_

-*Look for air date in filenames*
-If ticked this provides a second method of identifying show episodes by looking for a date (in a number of formats) in the shows filename and comparing that against the air-date.
+*Look for air date in filenames* if ticked, provides a second method of identifying show episodes by looking for a date (in a number of formats) in the shows filename and comparing that against the air-date.

 The supported date formats are: